Wyoming Court Records

 - Contest the Ticket

 - By Mail: Circuit Court payments can be mailed to the Circuit Court indicated on the ticket, along with a completed copy of the ticket and the total fine amount.
-Municipal Court payments can be mailed to the Municipal court indicated on the ticket.
+Municipal Court payments can be mailed to the Municipal Court indicated on the ticket.

 - In-Person: In-person payments can be made by visiting the Court (Circuit or Municipal) indicated on the ticket during office hours.